North Shore of Oahu: Where to go!

 Sunrise Shack – Small shack that brings HUGE flavors.
 This spot is a goldmine on the side of the road across from Sunset beach.
 Convenience at it’s finest if you’re in need of a bowl and hanging at Sunset or Pipeline.

-Crispy Grindz – Apart of the Haleiwa town scene, this small Acai joint is a mouth watering bowl that shouldn’t be skipped.
+Crispy Grindz – One of the many Haleiwa food trucks, this small Acai joint is a mouth watering bowl that shouldn’t be skipped.

 North Shore Beaches